Akhilreddy175/Akhilreddy175/README.md

 ###

 <p align="left">Welcome to my github profile!
-I'm Passinate software developer with interest in building reliable cloud-native systems that scales.
+I'm Passionate software developer with interest in building reliable cloud-native systems that scales.
 I enjoy working with frontend and backend technlogies as well.</p>

 ###